Back to All Events

 Join us on Haitian Flag Day for a conversation with the BYENVENI exhibition curator, Yvena Despagne and featured exhibition artists.

-BYENVENI curator, Yvena Despagne will engage three of the exhibition’s featured artists in a discussion that explores their artistic expressions, the cultural significance of the flag, and the concept of the “Haitian Dream”.
+BYENVENI curator, Yvena Despagne will engage two of the exhibition’s featured artists in a discussion that explores their artistic expressions, freedom, and the concept of the “Haitian Dream”.

-The featured artist of this talk is Tasha Dougé, and OYASOUND whose artistic styles span from mixed media, and music, to photography and conceptual approaches.
+The featured artists of this talk are Tasha Dougé, and OYASOUND whose artistic styles span from music, to photography and conceptual approaches.

 OYASOUND Project